mmonfils/neighborhood-lab-dsm/front-porch-manual/README.md

 # The Front Porch Manual

-This folder contains the practical guides and templates for setting up an independent neighbor network right on your own block.
-These are the tools used to turn our everyday assets into real, local resilience.

-While our tracking folder looks at the big structural forces pushing down on us, this manual is how we push back by looking out for each other right where we live.

-## What is in this Folder

-* [block-playbook.md](block-playbook.md): The basic playbook for starting a porch conversation and organizing a block safely.
+This folder contains practical playbooks, offline resource toolkits, and simple guides we can use to make our blocks self-reliant.
+By stripping away complex municipal jargon, these documents hand everyday neighbors a clear starting point to protect their streets, share tools, and look out for one another.

+## Practical Toolkits & Worksheets
+*   `block-playbook.md`: Our step-by-step neighborhood organizing layout and privacy rules.
-* [spreadsheet-blueprint.md](spreadsheet-blueprint.md): The blueprint explaining how to look after the resource spreadsheet without tracking private data.
+*   `spreadsheet-blueprint.md`: Instructions on how to set up local resource trackers safely without collecting private data.
-* [sharing-tasks-fairly.md](sharing-tasks-fairly.md): How to rotate tasks fairly among neighbors so no one becomes a permanent boss or gatekeeper.
+*   `sharing-tasks-fairly.md`: Simple protocols for rotating block responsibilities so no single neighbor carries the whole load.
-* [neighborhood-toolkit-template.csv](neighborhood-toolkit-template.csv): The blank spreadsheet for tracking tools, skills, and knowledge on your street.
+*   `neighborhood-toolkit-template.csv`: A blank spreadsheet grid for mapping out tools, skills, and knowledge on your block.
-* [exchange-log-template.csv](exchange-log-template.csv): The blank sheet for keeping track of active mutual aid and borrowed items day to day.
+*   `exchange-log-template.csv`: A decentralized ledger to keep a simple record of shared mutual aid hours and borrowed items.

-## From the Workshop to the Porch

-If your block uses these templates to survive a winter storm, organize a tool share, or handle a local issue, we want to hear about it.
-Drop us a line or share feedback at a neighborhood meeting.
-We love featuring real local stories in our [Substack newsletter](https://neighborhoodlabdsm.substack.com/) to inspire other streets across Des Moines to start their own block grids and unlock their own collective resilience.